 After you wrap up your lunch, it's time to visit a few galleries.
-Boulder is home to hundreds of artists and finding their work in this town is not difficult.
-You can spend all day perusing galleries so get going!
-A great way to visit a lot of Boulder's galleries is to start at 11th and Pearl St. and head east.
-Look out for Smith Klein, Art Mart, Boulder Arts & Crafts, 15th Street Studio, Art & Soul, and Mary Williams Fine Art.
+Boulder is home to hundreds of artists, and finding their work in this town isn't difficult.
+You could spend all day perusing galleries, so get going!
+Head to Smith Klein, Art Mart, R Gallery, 15th Street Studio, Art & Soul and Mary Williams Fine Art.

 When your gallery tour is complete, it's time to reenergize before you hit the town.
-So why not receive a relaxing aromatherapy massage or a soothing seaweed body wrap at Essentials Spa.
+Receive a therapeutic hot stone massage or a lavender and seaweed scrub pedicure at The Woodhouse Day Spa.
 This full-service spa can remedy your aches and blemishes from head to toe.

-After you've spruced up for the evening hours, make your way to L'Atelier on Pearl Street for dinner.
-The dishes themselves are arts of work at this high-end gourmet restaurant
+After you've spruced up for the evening, make your way to Flagstaff House, with its stunning views atop Flagstaff Mountain, for dinner.
+The dishes themselves are works of art at this high-end gourmet restaurant.

-If you would like to finish off the night with a little live entertainment, check the schedule for The Dairy Arts Center.
+If you'd like to finish off the night with a little live entertainment, check the schedule for The Dairy Arts Center.
 This venue holds a wide variety of programming covering many genres in music, dance, theater and workshops.

-When the doors let out it's time to finish off the evening with a night cap at The Kitchen Upstairs.
-This casual urban wine lounge has a great ambiance for you to enjoy a cocktail and chat about your artsy day spent in Boulder.
+When the doors let out it's time to wrap up the evening with a nightcap at The Corner Bar.
+This cozy bar nestled in Hotel Boulderado has a great ambiance for you to enjoy a cocktail, people watch and chat about your artsy day spent in Boulder.